abalarin/Flask-on-Linode/FlaskDeployment.md

 ```
 pip3 install gunicorn
 ```
-2. You are going to want to run Gunicorn from your applications root directory
+2. Run Gunicorn from your Application's root directory or a directory up from your Application's entry point.
+In the below example we are telling Gunicorn to look for the WSGI instance named _app_ in the _flask_app_ directory.
+In our example project this WSGI instance named _app_ is located in `__init__.py`.
 ```
 gunicorn -w 3 flask_app:app
 ```
+You can also specify the amount of workers you want Gunicorn to use with the `-w` flag.
+A good rule of thumb is double your CPU core's and add 1.
+For a Nanode with 1 CPU core thats 3 workers.

 #### Your Application is now live!!
-You should be able to navigate to it by entering your Linodes IP into a browser.
+You should be able to navigate to it by entering your Linodes IP into a web browser.

 ## Configure Supervisor
 Supervisor is a client/server system that allows its users to monitor and control a number of processes on UNIX-like operating systems.
-Supervisor is great for auto-reloading gunicorn if it crashes or your Linode needs to be rebooted.
+Supervisor is great for auto-reloading gunicorn if it crashes or if your Linode is rebooted unexpectedly.
 1. Install Supervisor
 ```
 sudo apt install supervisor